 NEW ENGLAND PATRIOTS (10-8; lost to Buffalo in wild-card round)

-New faces: WR DeVante Parker, S Jabrill Peppers, LB Mack Wilson, CB Terrance Mitchell, OL Cole Strange, WR Tyquan Thornton, CB Marcus Jones, RB Ty Montgomery, QB Bailey Zappe.
+IMPORTANT ADDITIONS: WR DeVante Parker, S Jabrill Peppers, LB Mack Wilson, CB Terrance Mitchell, CB Malcolm Butler, OL Cole Strange, WR Tyquan Thornton, CB Marcus Jones, DB Jack Jones, RB Pierre Strong, QB Bailey Zappe.

-Key losses: Offensive coordinator Josh McDaniels (head coach, Raiders), RB coach Ivan Fears (retired after 25 years with Patriots), RB James White (retired), CB J.C.
+IMPORTANT LOSSES: Offensive coordinator Josh McDaniels (head coach, Raiders), RB coach Ivan Fears (retired after 25 years with Patriots), CB J.C.
 Jackson, RB Brandon Bolden, FB Jakob Johnson, C Ted Karras, LB Brandon King, G Shaq Mason, WR Gunner Olszewski, LB Chase Winovich.